von/notes-manager/README.md

 1. Open your Notes Document.
 1. Insert your template by selecting `Add-ons > Notes Manager > Insert Template`
 1. Type your notes.
-1. When you are done taking notes, have Notes Manager move them to the archive by selecting `Add-ons > Notes Manager > Archive`
+1. When you are done taking notes, have Notes Manager copy them to the archive by selecting `Add-ons > Notes Manager > Archive`
+1. You can delete your notes with `Add-ons > Notes Manager > Delete Body`

 # Archive Document Preamble